 When Mapping the B2B Customer Journey, Your Mission Given is Data-Driven

 You wouldn’t expect to arrive at your destination without following directions.
-So why would anyone invest in B2B digital marketing without a roadmap?
+So why would anyone invest in B2B marketing without a roadmap?

 The reason so many fall short when it comes to data-driven marketing is they lack direction.
 And social media engagement, website usage, email marketing data are the digital breadcrumbs you use to find your way.

 In B2B customer journey mapping, your first order of business is making sure you’re accurately tracking how people consume your data.
-If you’re using a service like Shopify, that means you need to track sessions across subdomains in the same account in order to measure the path visitors take between your website and your Shopify subdomain as one session.
+If you’re using a service like Shopify, that means you need to track sessions across subdomains in the same account to measure the path visitors take between your website and your Shopify subdomain as one session.

 It also means you should be using Google Tag Manager to run Google Analytics, Google Search Console and Hotjar in your domain and subdomain.
-That way, you can track the path tp purchase, regardless of how it transpires.
+That way, you can track the path to purchase, regardless of how it transpires.

-Or you can listen to my interview at the top of this post and hear it straight from him.
+Or you can listen to my interview at the top of this post and hear it from him.

 A quick lesson on data-driven marketing

 What is data-driven marketing?
 Data-driven marketing is a method that uses data from customer interactions to: